The Stringy Origins of Galileons and their Novel Limit: Galileons from Strings

 \section{Galileons from Strings}

 Above we reviewed an explicit example illuminating the purely gravitational origin of Horndeski theories of gravity -- they naturally emerge from the KK reduction of EGB.
 Pure theories of EGB, and Lovelock more generally, however, are not known to exist in nature, and carry renormalizability challenges of their own.
 The Gauss-Bonnet contribution, though, does famously arise in heterotic string theory by insisting the theory cannot have ghosts \cite{Zwiebach85-1,Gross86-1,Gross:1986mw}.
 More generally, Gauss-Bonnet arises by demanding the first $\alpha'$ perturbative correction to the Polyakov string action be conformally invariant at the quantum level\footnote{At $\alpha'=0$, imposing conformal invariance at the quantum level, \emph{i.e}., that the beta function vanish, requires the $D$-dimensional background spacetime the string propagates in to have vanishing Ricci curvature, $R_{ab}=0$, Einstein's vacuum equations.
 Equivalently, the beta function arises from a $D$-dimensional low energy \emph{effective action} (c.f. \cite{Gasperini07-1} for a pedagogical review).} \cite{Metsaev:1987zx}.
 In fact, somewhat generically, the gravi-dilaton sector\footnote{We emphasize we are focusing on the gravi-dilaton sector of the string action.
 There of course additional sectors one could, and for total consistency, should consider, such as the Kalb-Ramond field and its field strength.
 Such terms, however, do not generate the \emph{scalar} Galileons we are interested in here.
-Rather, it is expected dimensional reduction of such sectors produce the $p$-form Galileons \cite{Deffayet:2010zh}.} of the low energy effective string action (naturally in string frame) to first order in $\alpha'$ can be written as\footnote{For a tour de force derivation of this action, see \cite{Metsaev:1987zx}.
+Rather, it is expected dimensional reduction of such sectors produce the $p$-form Galileons \cite{Deffayet:2010zh}.} of the low energy effective string action (naturally in string frame) to first order in $\alpha'$ can be written as:\footnote{For a tour de force derivation of this action, see \cite{Metsaev:1987zx}.
 A succinct, but more pedagogical derivation is presented in \cite{Gasperini07-1} -- with an important caveat.
 In \cite{Metsaev:1987zx} there is an additional coefficient multiplying the $(\hat{\nabla}\Phi)^{4}$ term (see their Eq.
 (3.22)), $\bar{\rho}_{1}=16\frac{(D-4)}{(D-3)^{3}}$.
 This term would vanish when we dimensionally reduce to $D=4$ dimensions, and would lead to a divergence in the $D=2$ limit.
 More generically, \cite{Gasperini07-1} shows the coefficient $\bar{\rho}_{1}$ can be dropped.
-Here we will follow \cite{Gasperini07-1}, however, note along the way how the physics changes if we opt for the coefficient $\bar{\rho}_{1}$ in \cite{Metsaev:1987zx}.}: \beq I=-\frac{1}{2\lambda^{D-2}_{s}}\int d^{D}x\sqrt{-\hat{g}}e^{-\Phi}\left[\hat{R}+(\hat{\nabla}\Phi)^{2}-\frac{\alpha'}{4}\hat{\mathcal{L}}_{GB}+\frac{\alpha'}{4}(\hat{\nabla}\Phi)^{4}\right]\;. \eeq Here we have used the same hatted notation used in the previous section to denote $D$-dimensional spacetime quantities, in anticipation of dimensionally reducing this action.
+Here we will follow \cite{Gasperini07-1}, however, note along the way how the physics changes if we opt for the coefficient $\bar{\rho}_{1}$ in \cite{Metsaev:1987zx}.} \beq I=-\frac{1}{2\lambda^{D-2}_{s}}\int d^{D}x\sqrt{-\hat{g}}e^{-\Phi}\left[\hat{R}+(\hat{\nabla}\Phi)^{2}-\frac{\alpha'}{4}\hat{\mathcal{L}}_{GB}+\frac{\alpha'}{4}(\hat{\nabla}\Phi)^{4}\right]\;. \eeq Here we have used the same hatted notation used in the previous section to denote $D$-dimensional spacetime quantities, in anticipation of dimensionally reducing this action.\footnote{We should also point out that writing the action (\ref{stringact1}) comes with an inherent field redefinition ambiguity; indeed the form of (\ref{stringact1}) comes from a specific choice in field redefinition.
+In light of this, we note that another field redefinition allows one to write down an action which already includes many of the Galileon terms at the level of $D$-dimensional action (see, for example, Eqs.
+(2.1) and (2.3) of \cite{Maeda:2011zn}.
+Dimensionally reducing such an action will of course also result in Galileons in lower dimensions.
+Consequently, due to the ambiguity in the field redefinition, the coefficients $a_{i}$ appearing in the reduced action may not in fact be unique.}